Own-Data-Privateer/hoardy-web/README.md

 - to make it archive all of your web browsing like `Hoardy-Web` does,
   - [it requires you](https://github.com/ArchiveBox/ArchiveBox/issues/577) to setup `mitmproxy` with [archivebox-proxy](https://codeberg.org/brunoschroeder/archivebox-proxy) plugin;
   - alternatively, you can run [archivefox](https://github.com/layderv/archivefox) add-on and explicitly archive pages one-by-one via a button there;
-- in both cases, to archive a URL, ArchiveBox will have to download it by itself in parallel with your browser, thus making you download everything twice, which is hacky and inefficient; and
+- in both cases, to archive a URL, ArchiveBox will have to download it by itself in parallel with your browser, thus making you download everything twice, which is hacky and inefficient;
 - websites can easily see, fingerprint, and then ban you for doing that;
 - and you won't be able to archive your `HTTP POST` requests with it.